izabela-am/fluke-ts/README.md

 - For data persistency, I used MongoDB Atlas' free tier cluster, hosted on GCP.

 #### Quick observation: If you get the following error while running the application, do not panic.
 It's an error with MongoDB Atlas' Node.js driver and not the app itself.
-Wait a few hours and try running the API again.
+For me, changing the network I'm connected to fixes the problem.
 Sadly, all we can do is wait for the Atlas team to fix this issue
   ```
   UnhandledPromiseRejectionWarning: Error: querySrv EREFUSED _mongodb._tcp.fluke.ju6xj.mongodb.net
   ```